oliviadavis593/DemoGrocer/README.md

 - `make diagnose` authenticates to Odoo and prints the database name plus capability checks for the `stock.lot` model and `life_date` field.
 - `make seed` provisions demo inventory data inside Odoo and summarizes the number of products created.
 - `make seed-staff` syncs demo cashier, department manager, and store manager accounts and records their credentials under `.out/staff_credentials.json`.
-- `make simulate` runs one simulator cycle, appending sell-down, returns, shrink, expiry, and receiving events to `out/events.jsonl` and persisting them to `out/foodflow.db`.
+- `make simulate` runs one simulator cycle, appending sell-down, returns, shrink, expiry, receiving, and analysis flag events to `out/events.jsonl` while persisting everything to `out/foodflow.db`.
 - `make simulate-start` launches the background scheduler for continuous simulation until you stop it.
 - `make labels-demo` renders sample product labels to PDF under `out/labels`.
 - `make web` starts the FastAPI reporting server so `/health` returns 200 once the app is ready.